The DJ Kat Show

-The DJ Kat Show was a children's television programme presented by the puppet DJ Kat and his friend Linda de Mol, the sister of Endemol founder John de Mol, which ran from 1 September 1986 to 31 December 1995.
+The DJ Kat Show (Then: Sky One Undun) is a children's television programme presented by the puppet DJ Kat and his friend Linda de Mol, which ran from 1 September 1986 to 18 October 1996.
 The show was first broadcast to Europe on satellite and cable channel Sky Channel and later on Sky One and Sky Europe.
 The show was aired every weekday morning and afternoon (and in later years, at weekends), and throughout its life was home to a particularly large number of imported animated series.
 A separate version of The DJ Kat Show was later created for the United States where it was aired on stations affiliated with the Fox Broadcasting Company, including WNYW, Fox's flagship station.
-This article focuses primarily on the original European version.
+This article focuses primarily on the original European version then Sky One Undun.

 History

-The original European version was produced by John de Mol's production house John de Mol Produkties, which later became the world-famous Endemol.
-Linda de Mol is John de Mol's sister.
+The original European version was produced by John de Mol's production house John de Mol Produkties, which later became Endemol (Linda de Mol is John de Mol's sister).
 All the linking material between the various cartoons was filmed in Hilversum, the Netherlands and written by Joost Timp.

-DJ & Kat
+DJ Kat

 DJ Kat was a puppet with a black leather jacket who loved spinning his records.
 He also liked to eat junk from the trash cans.
 His favorite dish was a jar of peas and carrots mashed together and his favorite drink was milk in a dirty glass.
 In the intro of the show DJ Kat would say the following line: "This is the DJ Kat show and I am DJ Kat...that's my name.
 It's a D and a J and a Kat with a K."

 The reason it is spelled with a K is because the Dutch spell cat with a k and Linda de Mol is Dutch.
 DJ Kat was originally performed by puppeteer Robert 'Robbie' Hahn.
 DJ Kat often claimed to be on a project for Millhouse.
 The Millhouse character is never shown on the show.

-British puppeteer Don Austen took over the character for a further 5 years (1989–95) for more than 2000 episodes on Sky One.
+British puppeteer Don Austen, who was already employed by Sky as Wally Blubb The Walrus on their Fun Factory weekend morning show, took over the character for a further 5 years (1989–95) for more than 2000 episodes on Sky One.
 The show picked up the PACE Satellite Award.